 Our Team has a passion and commitment for world Indigenous performance.
 Our combined experience ensures artistic and organizational excellence.

-Internationally renowned, Red Sky Performance is a leading company of contemporary Indigenous performance in Canada and worldwide.
-Our multi-award winning company was founded in 2000 by Artistic Director Sandra Laronde of the Teme-Augama-Anishinaabe (People of the Deep Water).
+Red Sky Performance is a multi-award-winning company at the forefront of contemporary Indigenous performance in Canada and worldwide.
+Internationally-renowned, Red Sky was founded in 2000 by Artistic Director Sandra Laronde of the Teme-Augama-Anishinaabe (People of the Deep Water).

-We have significantly influenced the artistic evolution and innovation of contemporary Indigenous performance in Canada and around the world.
+Red Sky continues to meaningfully influence the ecology and evolution of contemporary Indigenous performance in Canada and around the world.

 Executive & Artistic Director of Red Sky, Sandra Laronde, O.M.C., B.A.
 (Hon), Hon.
 LL.D is originally from the Teme-Augama-Anishinaabe (People of the Deep Water) in Temagami, northern Ontario.
 An accomplished innovator and leader in arts and culture, Sandra has conceived, developed, produced, and disseminated award-winning productions that are Indigenous, multinational, multi and inter-disciplinary, and intergenerational in scope.
 Sandra creates exceptional new work and programming that raises the artistic ceiling of contemporary Indigenous artistry, and contributes to building vibrant Indigenous communities across Canada and worldwide.